Skip to content

 Does Pathways Crisis Residential and Recovery Unit West accept Medicaid?

 Yes.
 According to SAMHSA data, Pathways Crisis Residential and Recovery Unit West accepts Medicaid.
-Coverage specifics (copays, prior authorization) depend on the specific OH Medicaid plan.
+Coverage specifics (copays, prior authorization) depend on the specific KY Medicaid plan.
 Call (859) 498-6574 to verify your benefits.

 What level of care does Pathways Crisis Residential and Recovery Unit West offer?